Supergravity Model of Inflation and Explaining IceCube HESE Data via PeV Dark Matter Decay: Conclusions

 \section{Conclusions}

-In this paper we have constructed a Starobinsky like Higgs-sneutrino model of plateau inflation from supergravity $D$-term in MSSM fields, and $6$ PeV bino-type dark matter gives the observed flux of PeV neutrino events at IceCube.
-A subdominant fraction ($\sim 11\%$) of the DM relic density and the DM decay to neutrinos is obtained by choosing the couplings of the $R$-parity violating operators.
-The SUSY breaking is by the Polonyi field and we calculate the parameters $m_0$, $m_{\frac{1}{2}}$, $A_0$ and $m_{\frac{3}{2}}$ as a function of the parameters of the Polonyi potential.
-By running the RGEs, we display the low energy (PeV scale) spectrum of SUSY particles and show that the model can accommodate the $\sim$125 GeV Higgs.
-The SUSY spectrum so obtained modifies the RGEs above the PeV scale and gives the coupling constant unification at the GUT scale.
+In this paper we have constructed a Starobinsky like Higgs-sneutrino model of plateau inflation from supergravity $D$-term in MSSM fields, and $6$ PeV bino-type dark matter gives the observed flux of PeV neutrino events at IceCube HESE.
+A subdominant fraction ($\sim 11\%$) of the DM relic density and its decay to neutrinos is obtained by choosing the couplings of the $R$-parity violating operators.
+The SUSY breaking is obtained by Polonyi field which sets the scale of soft SUSY parameters $m_0$, $m_{\frac{1}{2}}$, $A_0$ and $m_{\frac{3}{2}}$ as a function of the parameters of the model.
+By running the RGEs, we show the low energy (PeV scale) spectrum of SUSY particles and show that the model can accommodate the $\sim$125 GeV Higgs.
+The SUSY spectrum so obtained modifies the RGEs above the PeV scale and gives the coupling constant unification at the GUT scale, however such a gauge coupling unification can be achieved for a large range of SUSY-breaking scales.
+We find that there is a degeneracy in the values of inflation model parameters $(\gamma, \beta, \zeta))$ in predicting the correct CMB amplitude.
+However $\tan(\beta)=1.8$, fixed from SUSY breaking, removes this degeneracy and provide a unique solution for inflation, and brings the explanation for dark matter, PeV neutrinos and inflation within the same model setup.